Rebuilding a relationship with your child

 How to Reestablish a Relationship with your Child

 So you’ve dropped the ball.
 You let a day slip to a week, a week to a month, and now maybe it’s been years since you exercised your parenting time.
 Your absence from your child’s life may due to your workaholic nature, a new relationship out of state, abuse of some vice in your life that lead to an addiction or jail time, or the other parent’s poisonous attitude forcing you to stay away or influencing your child to reject you.
 Regardless of the reason, your child deserves to be parented by you.
-Children need leaders in their lives and certainly they look to their parents to act as such.
+Children need leaders in their lives and certainly, they look to their parents to act as such.
 Parents have the paramount right to parent their children.
 It’s a right you should not abdicate.
+So here are some steps on how to reestablish a relationship with your child.

 I recommend that before you run to court and scribble some allegations on a pleading, you earnestly self reflect on what lead you down this pathway.
 Self reflectivity and acceptance are not pleasant but they are important so that you can understand the cause(s) of your separation so you can correct it (them).